myquery/oreoswap-frontend-public/README.md

 ### `Landing Page Implemention`

-The landing page is developed using simple css/html architecture, with mobile first approach and separation of concerns.
+The landing page is developed using React with mobile first approach and separation of concerns.